RobertoBaiochi/RobertoBaiochi/README.md

 :mortar_board: ~ I'm studying Systems Analysis and Development and working as a Full-stack developer.

 :computer: ~ I have a variety of technical skills, including using technologies and programming languages such as:
-  - JavaScript / TypeScript / ReactJs / React-Native / NextJs
+  - JavaScript / TypeScript / ReactJs / React-Native / NextJs / TanStack
+  - Figma
-  - C# / .NET / NodeJs
+  - NodeJs / Nestjs / Express
   - HTML / CSS / Tailwind
   - Developing and consuming APIs